Pilot for Anti-Racism Research

 2. Project Title

-3. Proposal (maximum 3 pages for the Capacity Building Project grant and maximum of 6 pages for the Research Project grant, including figures and tables, excluding literature cited)
+3. Proposal maximum 3 pages for the Capacity Building Project grant, including figures and tables, excluding literature cited

-• Lay Summary: Provide a brief summary of the capacity building or research project that ensures that complex ideas and technical and scientific terms can be understood by those without prior knowledge about the subject (300 word max).
+• Lay Summary: Provide a brief summary of the capacity building project that ensures that complex ideas and technical and scientific terms can be understood by those without prior knowledge about the subject (300-word max).

-2. Describe how successful completion of the deliverable project outline may enhance the ability of the study team to apply for larger extramural awards using an anti-racism framework.
+• Impact and future directions: Describe how successful completion of the deliverable project outline will enable the study team to apply for larger awards using an anti-racism framework.

 • Literature cited (not included in page limit)